joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6353833/2025/05/13/blue-jays-jake-bloss-ucl-surgery/

 **Inside the Extraordinary Contradictions in Trump’s Immigration Policies**\
 `The Trump administration carved out an exception to its refugee ban for white South Africans.
-But other groups, including Afghans who helped U.S. forces during the war in their country, are being deported.`\
+But other groups, including Afghans who helped U.S. forces during the war in their country, are being shut out.`\
 https://nytimes.com/2025/05/13/us/politics/trump-refugees-white-south-africa-aghanistan.html

 **The Pete Rose situation explained: What lifting his ban means for his Hall of Fame case**\